Dovyski/flixel-studio/README.md

 ### 3. Usage (code)

 After installing and adding `flixel-studio` to your project, you are ready to start using it.
-To add the FlxStudio windows to the FlxDebugger, call `flixel.addons.studio.FlxStudio.create()` anytime after the FlxGame is created, , e.g. in your Document class or in your FlxState's create override.
+To make Flixel Studio available for use in your game, call `flixel.addons.studio.FlxStudio.create()` anywhere in your code, e.g. in your Document class or in your `FlxState`'s `create()` override.

+Below is an example of a call in the game's `create()` override:

 ```haxe
 override public function create():Void